-Have you suffered a brain injury in Miami, FL?
+Have you suffered a brain injury in Miami, Florida?
 Shaked Law Personal Injury Lawyers has represented brain injury victims since 2007.
 If someone else’s negligence caused your injury, you might be entitled to financial damages for the harm you have suffered.

 How Shaked Law Personal Injury Lawyers Can Help You After Suffering a Brain Injury in Miami

 A brain injury can affect you for the rest of your life.
 You deserve compensation if someone else caused your injury.
 However, these claims spell big bucks, which means insurance companies will fight them tooth and nail.
 You deserve a Miami personal injury attorney who will give you the rigorous legal representation you deserve.

 Shaked Law Personal Injury Lawyers was founded by Sagi Shaked Esq. in 2007 to give injury victims the passionate and tireless representation they deserve.

 Our law firm only accepts a limited number of cases to ensure you receive the personal attention you deserve.
-Our legal team has over 100 years of combined experience handling complex legal cases and has been featured in the Daily Business Review, Aventura Magazine, and more.
+Our legal team at the Miami-Dade County has over 100 years of combined experience handling complex legal cases and has been featured in the Daily Business Review, Aventura Magazine, and more.
 We’ve recovered tens of millions of dollars for our clients to date.

 We are prepared to help your case by: